Deploy an AI Agent

 2. Configure the agent's voice

-, make sure you load the appropriate Piper TTS model.
+In the speak function inside actions.py, make sure you load the appropriate Piper TTS model.
 For details on how to do this, check the documentation here.

 3. Configure the Response Format